 The first measurement performed on June 18, 2003 in section 2 shows a much lower resistivity than the early measurements in section 1.
 Obviously, the backfill had a considerably higher water content already during installation.
 This observation was also made during instrumentation.
 Resistivity jhas been decreasing further from the drift walls.
 The central area of higher resistivity has been continuously decreasing in size.
-In particular, the surprising evolution encountered in section I has not been found here.
-At the end of 2009, resistivity has reached values around 2 $\Omega$ m everywhere in the cross section.
-The backfill in section II can therefore be considered fully saturated.
+In particular, the evolution encountered in section I has not been found here.
+At the end of 2009, resistivity has reached values around 2 Ω m everywhere in the cross section.
+The backfill in section II could be considered fully saturated at that time.
+Since then there has been a slight increase in resistivity to a distribution comparable to the one encountered at the end of 2008.